geoffreylitt/wildcard/README.md

 Uses yarn and rollup for packages and bundling.

-`yarn run rollup` starts a rollup watcher that compiles files.
+To start a rollup watcher that builds the project: `yarn run rollup`

+To generate and open docs: `yarn run docs`

-Use Tampermonkey to load `dist/datepicker.js` into the browser.
+Use Tampermonkey to load site-specific built files: `dist/datepicker.js`, `dist/airbnb.js`, etc.